Is becoming a dancer right for me?

 How to become a Dancer

-Many universities offer a bachelor’s or master’s degree in dance, typically through departments of theatre or fine arts.
+Many universities offer a Bachelor’s and Master’s Degree in Dance, typically through the departments of theatre or fine arts.
 Most focus on modern dance but also include courses in jazz, ballet, hip-hop, and other forms.
 Entrants into university dance programs typically have many years of previous formal training.
-Even though it is not required, many dancers choose to earn a degree in an unrelated field to prepare for a career after dance, because dance careers are usually brief.
-Teaching dance in a university, high school, or elementary school usually requires a degree, but may accept performance experience instead.